bioinfo-pf-curie/raw-qc/README.md

 ### Credits

-This pipeline has been set up and written by the sequencing facility and the bioinformatics platform of the Institut Curie (T. Alaeitabar, S. Baulande, N. Servant)
+This pipeline has been set up and written by the sequencing facility and the bioinformatics platform of the Institut Curie (T. Alaeitabar, D. Desvillechabrol, S. Baulande, N. Servant)

 ### Contacts